JoseM-UI/A-Silly-Pi-Case/README.md

 # A-Silly-Pi-Case-
-A Raspberry Pi case, nothing too special - works with or without PoE hat (Check Versions)
+A Raspberry Pi case, nothing too special - works with or without PoE hat (Check Versions) The "Silly .STL File" has the .step too FOR PoE "Plain" Case has .STL and .step for not PoE hat

 ![Screenshot from 2025-01-13 22-52-12](https://github.com/user-attachments/assets/875c2653-bba3-4257-85e0-340b1f6f7d58)